If you're under 18

 The adult must provide proof of address and photo ID (passport or driving licence).

-If you don’t have an adult who is legally responsible for you
+If you do not have an adult who is legally responsible for you

 You should go to the police or social services, or you can walk into the asylum screening unit.